recumbent-dog/recumbentdog.com/notes/251211-where-the-beauty-is.md

 While we’re on about Deerhoof, I want to talk briefly about Caroliner.
 Deerhoof’s early shows were played opening for different iterations of Caroliner, whose name changes with each release, as the anonymous costumed members rotate through the band.
 I did not put any of their songs on this mix because frankly they’re really fucking freaky.
 Caroliner feels like present day Old Time music, like music made in the woods with instruments and non instruments based only on the idea of what music sounds like.
 The lyrics are often creepy tales that sound like they might come out of the mouth of an antique doll.
 Though not on the show they belong in this write up.

 **Get Along Home Cindy, Matokie Slaughter**
 I only learned of Matokie Slaughter because of Margaret Kilgallen’s prolific use of her name and imagined visage in her work.
-I chose this recording because it’s title tied me to where I wanted to end the show.
+I chose this recording because its title tied me to where I wanted to end the show.

 Yesterday, weeks after finalizing tracks for this show, I watched *Who is Bozo Texino?
 2005*, a film about boxcar artists, and a rendition of “Get Along Home Cindy” by another artist was featured in the background.
 It felt like I’d reached into a void of interest and brushed against another doing the same thing.